jmct/jmct.cc/posts/opairdrop.md

 Depending on where you were going and how much you could carry, you'd pick a pallet to be loaded into the aircraft.
 Volunteers helped at each stage of this process, including loading the cargo.

-**At no point did anyone from the FAA get in the way of this process (a claim being made online).**
+**At no point did anyone from the FAA or FEMA get in the way of this process (a claim being made online).**

 Supply Run
 ----------

 The tower at the supply hub was so wildly busy and they were working magic.
 They did a fantastic job of getting everyone off the ground in a timely manner.
-One aircraft was waiting on an IFR clearance, and they had taxi through the grass in order to depart earlier since I was flying VFR.
+As one aircraft was waiting on an IFR clearance, and they had me taxi through the grass in order to depart earlier since I was flying VFR.
+Not really the behavior of someone trying to prevent people from helping.

 On the way to my destination ATC was great again.
 The approach and landing went as briefed, we had to descend into a valley, which is always a bit spooky as it means there is terrain higher than you as you come in for a landing, leaving you with fewer options if things go poorly.